actions/runner/docs/preview/latebreaking.md

 ## Windows

-Preview 1 on tested on Windows 10 so far.
+The minimum supported version is Windows 7.

-Even though the agent has no pre-requisites, many of the tasks we run require Visual Studio 2015
+Even though the agent has no pre-requisites, many of the tasks we run require Visual Studio.

 ## ![osx](../res/apple_med.png) OSX